alexjercan/bevy-systems/README.md

     - Display buildings with different colors based on their type (e.g. red for houses, blue for factories).
     - Add a simple building placement algorithm that checks if the tile is valid for building (e.g. not occupied, not water).
     - Use `UP` and `DOWN` keys to switch between different building types.
+    - Add the visibility shader for building placement, valid/invalid placement.
 - [ ] hexmap_pathfinding.rs - Implement pathfinding on hex tiles.
     - Use A* or Dijkstra's algorithm to find paths between hex tiles.
     - Display the path on the hex map with a different color (e.g. green for path).
     - Use mouse input to select start and end tiles for pathfinding.
     - Add a simple pathfinding algorithm that checks if the tile is valid for pathfinding (e.g. not occupied, not water).
     - Add obstacles on the hex map that block pathfinding (e.g right click adds an obstacle).
+- [ ] hexmap_save_load.rs - Save and load hex map data to/from a file.
+    - Use a simple file format (e.g. JSON, YAML) to save hex map data.
+    - Implement loading and saving of hex map data (e.g. height, temperature, resources, buildings).
+    - Add a simple UI to save and load hex map data (e.g. buttons for save/load).